 Ferries are equipped with flow-through systems (usually called 'Ferryboxes') with spatial measurement resolution of about 200 m.
 The data recording has the geo-reference logging from GPS.
 Ferryboxes incorporate a thermosalinograph, chlorohyll, phycocyanin and CDOM fluorometers, turbidity meter and refrigerated sampling unit providing discrete water samples for laboratory analyses (e.g. microscopy, FlowCAM, nutrients, optical analysis, and experimental work).

-Additional flow-through sensors e.g. for primary production (FRRF) and light reflectance are used periodically, new sensors for light absorption and pCO2 will be implemented in 2015.
+Additional flow-through sensors e.g. for primary production (FRRF) and light reflectance are used periodically.
+New sensors for pH and pCO2 were implemented in 2018.
 One of the Algaline routes (Helsinki-Stockholm) passes approximately 10 km south of the Atmospheric and Marine Research Station Utö.

 Marine Research Centre, SYKE